-We all have our gifts and mine are that I make selling and understand marketing feel simple and fun, or as much fun as one can have with marketing!
+We all have our gifts and mine are that I make selling and marketing feel simple and fun, or as much fun as one can have with sales and marketing!
 HA!

 As an example, Kendra Hennessy of Mother Like a Boss, had started her business well before me.
-She is my business bestie!
-I knew she was already making a profit from her business, and I realized that just through working with her that I actually was giving her really valuable information and help in her business, and that kind of turned it around for me and gave me the confidence to reach out to more and different types of people.
+I knew she was already making a profit from her business, and I realized through working with her that I was giving her really valuable information and help in her business.
+That turned it around for me and gave me the confidence to reach out to more, and different types, of clients.

-I realized that if, in my first year of business, I could give great value to an awesome business owner already making six figures, then I could help lots of women at all different places in their businesses.
+I realized that if I could give great value to a smart and savvy business owner already making six figures, then I could help lots of womxn at all different places in their businesses.
 For more on Kendra and how I helped her with her sales, check out her video testimonial.

 How did your income and time compare to your time in network marketing?